ThomasWeiser/elmfire/README.md

 The first parameter of `subscribe` is a function used to construct that task from a data message.
 The second parameter is a function used to construct a task that is run when the query gets canceled.

-The third parameter specifies the event to listen to: `valueChanged`, `child added`, `child changed`, `child removed` or `child moved`.
-The fourth parameter references the queried location.
+The third and fourth parameter of `subscribe` are the same as the first two of `once`.

-On success the task returns a QueryId, which can be used to match the corresponding responses and to cancel the query.
+On success the `subscribe` task returns a QueryId, which can be used to match the corresponding responses and to cancel the query.

     type alias Snapshot =
       { queryId: QueryId